valeriomrusso/NetApe/project_ideas.md

 The project is divided in several steps:
 - we have to collect logs of a game (or of a single episode)
-- we have to classify data (two approaches: rule-based or Automated NN classifier)
+- we have to classify data (two approaches: rule-based or Automated NN classifier(Random Forest, clustering K-means))
 - we have to analyze data (two approaches: rule-based or Automated NN like llm)
--